Holland Torpedo Boat Station: History

+On 16 October 1900, the USS Holland departed for her first port, the United States Naval Academy at Annapolis, Maryland, for crew training.
+The submarine had a crew of one officer and five enlisted men.

-Holland Torpedo Boat Station had engineers, mechanics, draftsmen, machine shops, housing and all the supplies needed to operate the seven submarines at Holland Torpedo Boat Station.
+Holland Torpedo Boat Station had engineers, mechanics, draftsmen, machine shops, housing, and all the supplies needed to operate the seven submarines at the station.
 A two-mile-long test track was made about three miles east of Holland Torpedo Boat Station in Little Peconic Bay.
 Little Peconic Bay is at the north end of Long Island located at 41.0074560°N 72.410280°W. The two-mile test track was marked with buoys and flags.

 To test the submarine and train the crew, the submarine ran the course in both directions.
 On 26 July 1899 the USS Plunger followed the course submerged.
-Whitehead torpedo, the first self-propelled torpedo designed by Robert Whitehead was added to the submarine Holland at the Station on 20 August 1899 for training.
+A Whitehead torpedo was added to the submarine Holland at the Station on 20 August 1899 for training.
 On 6 November 1899, the first sea trails of the Holland were made.
-Rear admiral Frederick Rodgers and other US Navy personnel were at the first sea trails.
-Holland had seven crew members and two US Navy officers: Commander William H. Emory and Captain John Lowe (1838–1930) as observers for the Navy.
-In addition to the observers, three Whitehead torpedos were aboard.
+Rear Admiral Frederick Rodgers and other US Navy personnel were at the first sea trails, for which Holland had seven crew members and two US Navy officers: Commander William H. Emory and Captain John Lowe (1838–1930) as observers for the Navy.
+In addition to the observers, three Whitehead torpedoes were aboard.
 The test did electric runs (125V-175A), gas-powered runs, submerged runs, torpedo firings and torpedo reloading (Holland had one torpedo tube).
 Buoy with flags was added to the Holland so Frederick Rodgers and others could track the Holland during the submerged runs.
 The US Navy sea trial was successful and a report was given to the US Navy and US Congress.

-Later Captain John Lowe would report to the US Congress on 7 November 1899, the need for a fleet of submarines, as Philippines, Hawaii and other United States oversea territories could be attacked.
+On 7 November 1899, Captain John Lowe would report to the US Congress the need for a fleet of submarines, as Philippines, Hawaii and other United States oversea territories could be attacked.
 Captain John Lowe became the first naval officer to be posted on active duty in the new US Navy submarine service.
-John Lowe retired in 1900 and in 1911 was promoted to rear admiral with a retroactive promotion back to 1900.
+John Lowe retired in 1900, and in 1911 was promoted to rear admiral with a retroactive promotion back to 1900.

-The Spanish American War broke out on 24 April 1898, new in warfare was the idea that a small vessel with a fast torpedo could sink a large ship.
-On 17 March 1898, the 55 feet long by 11 feet wide, Holland made its first sea trials at Perth Amboy, New Jersey before moving to Holland Torpedo Boat Station.